 Cats are curious creatures with lightning-fast reflexes and sharp senses.
-If your cat is an avid hunter, you may have noticed him trying to catch a bee from time to time.
-However, this can be a dangerous game, and if they get their paws on one it could quickly turn from a harmless hunt into a serious health risk for your kitty.
+If your cat is an avid hunter, you may have noticed them trying to catch a bee from time to time.
+However, this can be a dangerous game, and if they get their paws on one, it could quickly turn from a harmless hunt into a serious health risk for your kitty.

 As a pet parent, you are likely to be very worried about what could happen if your cat ate a bee.
-Read on to find out more, like the dangers of bee stings and how to handle it if your cat eats one!
+So, read on to find out more, like the dangers of bee stings and how to handle it if your cat eats one!

 The Dangers of Bee Stings

 We all know that bees can have a nasty sting.
 Cats, however, are very stoic and don’t always tell us when they are in pain.
-So, if your cat has been playing with a bee, you’ll need to keep a close eye on him for any signs that he may have been stung.
+So, if your cat has been playing with a bee, you’ll need to keep a close eye on them for any signs that they may have been stung.

 Bees are not poisonous to cats, and they should have no problems digesting them.
 If swallowed whole, a bee will be digested the same as any other protein.
 The sting itself is the only part of a bee that is potentially dangerous for your cat, as this is where the venom is stored, and even dead bees can still sting.

 A bee sting could be rather painful for your kitty, as they cause swelling and local inflammation.
 If the stinger itself is left behind, this could cause additional discomfort.

 What Should I Do if My Cat Eats a Bee?

 Sometimes cats will eat their insect prey whole, so if your cat has eaten a bee, you’re probably worried!

 If your cat is lucky enough to have escaped the sting in the eating process, the bee will pass through the digestive system with no issues.
 But most cats do get stung if they eat a bee.
 Typically, cats will end up with a stung mouth or face, or sometimes paws as they try to catch the bee.